 I’ve been practicing my photography skills quite a bit lately.
 Ever since I went to The Academy in France a couple of months ago and recently learning Lightroom, it has inspired me to take a lot more photos.
 I have a new-to-me hydrangea bush in my yard and it’s full of lovely bright purple hydrangeas.
 I clipped enough to fill my big white apron-front sink and, unfortunately, it also came with 1 large grasshopper, two earwigs and 100 aphids.
 Yuck.
 After I shook out the flowers in the sink and sprayed water on the bugs AND made sure I switched the garburator on, we were all ready for a photo shoot (sorry bugs).

 I cannot wait to reveal a big before, during and after of my kitchen.
 For now, here are a few close-up details of what I love most about my kitchen and some sources.

-This apron-front sink is the same one I bought for my previous kitchen so I knew I couldn’t do without it.
+This white apron-front sink is the same one I bought for my previous kitchen so I knew I couldn’t do without it.
 I love the farmhouse style.

 It’s the Kohler Whitehaven self-trimming 30″ sink.
 They have much bigger ones but I found 30″ wide plenty big!

 The faucet is from Delta Canada.
 It’s the champagne bronze Trinsic pull-down touch activated faucet.
 It’s a dream to use when you’re baking and your hands are a mess!

 You just need to tap the faucet once anywhere and it’s on.
 I’ve never had a faucet like this one before and I don’t think I can ever go back.
 The problem now is when I’m at someone else’s house, I’m constantly tapping their kitchen sink wondering what the heck is wrong with it!
 Why won’t it go on! lol

 It even comes with a matching champagne bronze stopper.

 The little pottery cup and block of hand soap I got in France and the gardening shears and linen tea towels were gifts from Heather Bullard from The Academy.